PriorLax123/Search_Algorithms/README.md

 ## What does the project do?

-Using the initial location and the goal location parameters, the program solves for the path that a search algorithm(chosen by the user) thinks is the best based on an input file
+Using the initial location and the goal location parameters, the program solves for the path that a search algorithm(chosen by the user) thinks is the best based on locations of cities

 ## Command Line Arguements